shepherd-media-classifier/shepherd/ADVANCED.md

 ### 1. Stub Plugin

+Instead of processing the files sent to your plugin within that same plugin and process.
+You can use a stub plugin to send the unprocessed file data to your classifier container.
+It then returns a special 'noop' message to shepherd so that shepherd does not wait for the result.

 Example code for a stub plugin can be seen here: [container-stub-plugin-example](https://github.com/shepherd-media-classifier/container-stub-plugin-example/blob/main/src/index.ts).
 It's commented and self explanatory.

 ### 2. HTTP-API interface